lag47/plclub-web/posts/coq_rewriting.markdown

 Qed.
 ```

-Now we might want to prove some basic propositions by rewriting `k` into `0`.
+We might want to prove some basic propositions by rewriting `k` into `0`.
 But follow in the companion code what happens with the following proof script.

 ```coq
 Goal forall x, x + k ≡ x.